LazaUK/AIFoundry-FineTuning-Mistral/README.md

 ```

 ## Step 4: Monitoring Job Status
-You can monitor the job in the Azure AI Studio portal or poll the job status using the REST API.
+You can monitor the job in the Azure AI Foundry portal or poll the job status using the REST API.
 ![Mistral_FT_JobProgress](images/Mistral_FT_JobProgress.png)

 ## Step 5: Endpoint Deployment (Optional)
-Once the job completes successfully, you can register and deploy the model using Azure AI Studio or the REST API.
-Please note that deployment steps are not yet fully supported via Foundry REST for all models.
+Once the job completes successfully, you can register and deploy the model using Azure AI Foundry or the REST API.